ig2r/react-async-ui/README.md

 ### Design goals

-- Provide lightweight building blocks to express modal UI _behavior_ in a way that meshes well with `async`/`await` workflows
+- Provide lightweight building blocks to express modal UI _behavior_ as `async`/`await` workflows
-- Work with all common React UI component libraries and styling solutions
+- Provide a *headless* hooks-based API that keeps you flexible in your choice of UI component library and styling solution
 - Provide first-class TypeScript support and documentation

 ### Installation